lwong370/robot_temperature_control/README.md

 These tests help ensure that the program handles unexpected inputs and performs as expected under different scenarios.

 ## Future Improvements
-A potential enhancement would be to introduce controlled and realistic temperature values, rather than relying on randomly generated floating-point numbers across a specified range.
+1. Introduce controlled and realistic temperature values rather than relying on randomly generated floating-point numbers.
 This would involve simulating more accurate temperature behavior based on real-world scenarios, such as environmental factors or the robot's internal processes.
 For instance, temperatures could be dynamically adjusted based on system performance or external conditions, providing a more realistic and meaningful representation of how the robot's subsystems operate.

 Overall, I really enjoyed working on this project and it was a good learning experience! :D